BeyondAR/beyondar/README.md

 ##Adding BeyondAR in to your project

-First download the latest version of the framework [here](https://github.com/BeyondAR/beyondar/tree/master/android/libs) and finally copy them in to you libs folder.
+Just download the latest version of the framework [here](https://github.com/BeyondAR/beyondar/tree/master/android/libs) and add the needed jar files in to you libs folder.

+* beyondar-v#.jar: The basic lib to be able to run the framework
+* beyondar-googlemap-module-v#.jar: Module to use GoogleMaps with your `World`

 ##How to build your first app